soxueren/atsd/rule-engine/functions.md

 ```

 The map includes tags that are not present in new property tags and tags that were deleted.
-If the difference map is empty, no changes were identified.
+If the difference map is empty, this means that no changes were identified.
 This comparison is case-insensitive.

 _Example_